aebruno/whisperfish/README.rst

 Whisperfish uses `Glide <https://glide.sh/>`_ for package management.
 Ensure you have a working Go runtime and that your GOPATH is set.
 Whisperfish uses QT bindings for Go.
 More information on installing this library can be found `here <https://github.com/therecipe/qt>`_.
-Sailfish currently uses QT 5.2.0 so you'll need to download this version of QT
-`here <https://download.qt.io/archive/qt/5.2/5.2.0/>`_.
-The build scripts assume you've installed QT here: $HOME/Qt5.2.0.
+The build scripts assume you've installed QT here: $HOME/Qt5.x.x.
 You'll also need the `MerSDK
 <https://sailfishos.org/wiki/Application_SDK_Installation>`_.

 To build Whisperfish from source::